appwrite/appwrite/docs/references/teams/get-team.md

-Get a team by its unique ID.
+Use this endpoint to get a team by its unique ID.
 All team members have read access for this resource.